 Yves Henri Donat Mathieu-Saint-Laurent was born on 1 August, 1936 in Oran, Algeria, North Africa.
 From an early age he developed a talent for drawing.
 He enjoyed reading his mother's fashion magazines, and took to designing dresses for his two sisters' dolls.
 He also made paper dolls out of the models in the magazines, then designed and made paper clothes for them.
 After having seen plays at the theatre, he built mini sets out of cardboard and wood, then added tiny actors whose costumes used material from his mother's clothes1.

 In 1953 he entered a competition to design clothes for the Secrétariat international de la laine (International Wool Secretariat).
 He won a prize and travelled to Paris for the awarding ceremony.
 There he met Michel de Brunhoff, the editor of the fashion magazine Vogue, who encouraged him to move to Paris to study fashion.
+His parents were supportive as they recognised his passion for the subject.
 Yves entered the competition again the following year and this time won the Dress Category first prize2.
 De Brunhoff introduced Yves to Christian Dior in 1955.
 Yves' designs were so impressive, he was recruited to work in Dior's fashion house.

 Yves' set designing skills came in useful as his early tasks involved designing the interiors of Dior's boutiques3, and he also had involvement in making the dresses Dior designed.
 Soon, however, he was allowed to design clothes for Dior's haute couture collection.
 When Christian Dior died in 1957, Yves Saint Laurent became Artistic Director of Dior, at the age of just 21.